 A cancer diagnosis is something no one wants to hear.
 In fact, the words “you have cancer” have been shown to immediately bring down the immune system.
 After that initial shock, there are some important things to do and questions to ask before you proceed with or agree to any type of treatment.
 Most of these are things you will not hear from your doctor; however, they can help you immensely as you begin to make important decisions about how you will walk your path toward wellness.
-First let’s look at some facts about cancer – facts that you will not hear from your doctor.
+First let’s look at some facts about cancer – facts that you will not hear from your doctor – before or after a cancer diagnosis.

 Cancer Diagnosis – Did You Know?